dotherightthing/traktor-live-v1/README.md

 Contains a 4 channel mixer and a 4 channel sampler.

-Automatically loaded by the Automator app, otherwise double-click to load.
+Automatically loaded by the AppleScript app, otherwise double-click to load.

 ##### Audio